-Recommended: That the Board declare an approximately 0.083 acre tract of unimproved real property located adjacent to Young Street, Augusta, on the campus of Medical College of Georgia ("MCG"), to be no longer advantageously useful to MCG or other units of the University System of Georgia but only to the extent and for the purpose of granting a non-exclusive easement to Georgia Power Company ("Georgia Power") for installation, operation, and maintenance of a 230 KV transmission line.
+Approved: The Board declared an approximately 0.083 acre tract of unimproved real property located adjacent to Young Street, Augusta, on the campus of Medical College of Georgia ("MCG"), to be no longer advantageously useful to MCG or other units of the University System of Georgia but only to the extent and for the purpose of granting a non-exclusive easement to Georgia Power Company ("Georgia Power") for installation, operation, and maintenance of a 230 KV transmission line.

-Recommended further: That the Board authorize the execution of a non-exclusive easement with Georgia Power for the above-referenced tract of real property.
+The Board authorized the execution of a non-exclusive easement with Georgia Power for the abovereferenced tract of real property.

-Recommended further: That the terms of this non-exclusive easement be subject to review and legal approval by the Office of the Attorney General.
+The terms of this non-exclusive easement are subject to review and legal approval by the Office of the Attorney General.